 Clay Therapy Training for Qualified Therapeutic Practitioners

-Accredited by PTUK Dates - 2020, Saturday 4th April - Wednesday 8th April inclusive (5 consecutive days) 2021 dates to be announced very soon.
+Accredited by PTUK Dates - 2021, Monday 5th to Friday 9th April inclusive (5 consecutive days)

 General Course Information Clay Therapy training is simply so much more than learning new techniques, skills and interventions.
 This work keeps the focus on you as therapist and your core theoretical practice whilst enabling you to see with your heart and feel with your body to connect with the client in discovering where the therapeutic work is needed in ethical and creative practice.
 This course will engage you in an in-depth exploration of many theoretical concepts covering object-relations theory, Jungian concepts as well as Existential perspectives.

 Entry Requirements This course is designed for those who are already qualified therapeutic practitioners or are near to completing their own respective training as a Play Therapist, Counsellor or Psychotherapist.
 The course content is likely to appeal also to Creative Arts Therapists, Art Therapists, Authentic Movement Therapists and Music Therapists.

 Clay Therapy Course * The Rudiments of Clay Therapy when Working with Individual Clients * Clay Therapy with Groups * A Theory of Contact: Physical, Emotional and Metaphorical * Majoring on Physical, Emotional and Metaphorical aspect involved in Clay Therapy * Symbolism and the Use of Metaphor in Clay Therapy * Alchemical Processes in Clay Therapy